prateekrauniyar345/codecraze-hackathon/Readme.md

-# 🌟 **ScholarSense — Your AI Co-Pilot for Opportunities, Applications, and Career Growth**
+# 🌟 ScholarSense

+**AI-Powered Application Assistant for Students**

-### *Built for CodeCraze 2025 — Where Solution Meets Speed*
+*Built for CodeCraze 2025 Hackathon*

 ---

-## 🚀 **Overview**
+## 🚀 Overview

-**ScholarSense** is an AI-powered application co-pilot designed to help students navigate the overwhelming world of opportunities — internships, research positions, hackathons, scholarships, graduate programs, and more.
+**ScholarSense** is an AI-powered application assistant that helps students find and apply to opportunities (jobs, internships, scholarships, hackathons, research positions) by analyzing their profile fit and auto-generating tailored application materials.

-Students today drown in repetitive writing, scattered application links, unclear requirements, and no centralized way to track their progress.
-ScholarSense solves this by combining **LLM intelligence**, **automation**, and **a clean dashboard experience** that transforms the messy application workflow into a fast, guided, personalized process.

-Upload your resume.
-Paste any opportunity.
-One click — and ScholarSense analyzes, matches, and helps you apply.
+### The Problem
+Students face overwhelming challenges when applying to opportunities:
+- **Repetitive writing** of similar emails, SOPs, and cover letters
+- **No centralized tracking** of applications across multiple platforms
+- **Unclear fit assessment** - "Should I even apply?"
+- **Time-consuming customization** for each opportunity

+### The Solution
+ScholarSense streamlines the entire application workflow:
+1. **Upload resume once** → Profile automatically created
+2. **Paste any opportunity** → Get instant AI fit score (0-100)
+3. **Generate materials** → Tailored emails, SOPs, bullets in seconds
+4. **Track everything** → Unified dashboard for all applications

 ---

-## 🧠 **Key Features**
+## 🎯 Key Features

-### **1. Resume Intake & Profile Builder**
+### 1. Resume Intake & Profile Builder

 Upload your resume (PDF/DOCX) and let ScholarSense automatically extract: